 5.8 The Student Group Secretary will take the minutes of the AGM.

-5.9 The quorum for an AGM shall be five5[20%] of the membership of the Student Group.
+5.9 The quorum for an AGM shall be five (5) percent of the membership of the Student Group.

 5.10 At the AGM the following business shall take place: